Tinkerer-Zlosk/Tinkerer-Zlosk/README.md

 - ⚡ Fun fact: ...
 -->
 ### 2025-11-19
 - Don't know how to use git, but I found a [tutorial](https://www.w3schools.com/git/).
+Tutorial completed 2025-11-20.
+Knowledge level: Newb.
-- Don't know how to use GitHub.
+- Don't know how to use GitHub, but I found a [tutorial](https://www.w3schools.com/git/git_remote_getstarted.asp).
 - Unfamiliar with Markdown, but I found a [cheatsheet](https://www.markdownguide.org/cheat-sheet/).
 - Unfamiliar with C#.
 - Unfamiliar with Entity Component Systems.